 The town of Thneedville is ruled by the entrepreneur O’Hare who has replaced everything natural with plastic.
 Young Ted likes Audrey and discovers that she has painted trees in her backyard.
 After Audrey says she would marry anybody who brings her a real tree, Ted sets out to find one.
 His grandmother advises him to leave town and find The Once-ler.
 Ted ventures into the desolate area outside Thneedville and encounters the reclusive Once-ler.
 The Once-ler tells Ted his story – how he set out to make his fortune by discovering Thneeds and came to the valley, which was inhabited by bears and fish.
 After cutting down a tree to make his Thneed, he was visited by the valley’s guardian spirit, a strange creature known as The Lorax, who made him promise to never cut down any more trees.
 However, as The Once-ler found success selling Thneeds made from the foliage of the trees, the demands of the production process meant he was forced to cut down all the trees in the valley, eventually devastating the area.
 As The Once-ler offers Ted the chance to plant a seed to save the valley, O’Hare makes all effort to stop Ted from doing so.

 Illumination Entertainment made an impressive debut a couple of years prior to this with the charming and delightful Despicable Me (2010).
-This announced them as a major new player on the animation scene and they subsequently went on to a mix of live-action and animation with the lame Hop (2011) and subsequent to this Despicable Me 2 (2013), Minions (2015), The Secret Life of Pets (2016), Sing (2016), Despicable Me 3 (2017) and The Grinch (2018).
+This announced them as a major new player on the animation scene and they subsequently went on to a mix of live-action and animation with the lame Hop (2011) and subsequent to this Despicable Me 2 (2013), Minions (2015), The Secret Life of Pets (2016), Sing (2016), Despicable Me 3 (2017), The Grinch (2018) and The Secret Life of Pets 2 (2019).
 For their third film, their second fully animated film, they turned to this Dr. Seuss adaptation.

 Dr. Seuss (1904-91), born Theodore Seuss Geisel, was arguably the foremost American children’s writer.
 Throughout his career, which began as a cartoonist and included a stint writing propaganda films for the war effort during the 1940s, Dr. Seuss is most known for his children’s books, which come with a distinctive nonsense rhyming style based around the repetition of simple words.
 The 46 books that Dr. Seuss produced include classics such as Horton Hears a Who!
 (1955), The Cat in the Hat (1957), How the Grinch Stole Christmas (1957) and Green Eggs and Ham (1960).